Inductive dimension: Relationships between dimensions

-Such spaces are exactly the separable and metrizable X (see Urysohn's metrization theorem).
+Such spaces are exactly the separable and metrizable spaces (see Urysohn's metrization theorem).

 The Nöbeling–Pontryagin theorem then states that such spaces with finite dimension are characterised up to homeomorphism as the subspaces of the Euclidean spaces, with their usual topology.
 The Menger–Nöbeling theorem (1932) states that if $X$ is compact metric separable and of dimension $n$, then it embeds as a subspace of Euclidean space of dimension $2 n + 1$.
 (Georg Nöbeling was a student of Karl Menger.
 He introduced Nöbeling space, the subspace of $\mathbf{R}^{2 n + 1}$ consisting of points with at least $n + 1$ co-ordinates being irrational numbers, which has universal properties for embedding spaces of dimension $n$.)